Tailed frog: General habitat

 The habitat of the tailed frog is cold, fast-moving streams with cobblestone bottoms.
 They are mostly aquatic, but adults may emerge during cool, wet conditions to forage terrestrially.
 Breeding season lasts from May through September, and females deposit their eggs in strings under rocks in fast-moving streams.
 Larvae take one to four years to metamorphose in the cool, fast-moving mountain streams.
-The amount of cobbles fines in streams have been shown to be good indicators of tadpole abundance, more of each leading to an increase in tadpoles.
+The amount of cobbles and fines (sand and similarly sized fine particles) in streams have been shown to be good indicators of tadpole abundance, with tadpole abundance being inversely proportional to concentration of fines and proportional to concentration of cobbles.

-Thermal tolerance range in adults is exceptionally low relative to other North American anurans.
-Adults have been observed to exhibit extreme philopatry, however, movements and migrational habits in Ascaphus have not been well documented.
+Thermal tolerance range in adults is exceptionally low relative to other North American anurans, with eggs rarely found above 20 °C and adults and larvae regularly migrating along microhabitats to reach temperatures below 20 °C whenever possible.
+It would appear that they prefer temperatures 16 °C and below.
+Eggs develop best at temperatures between 5° and 13.5 °C.

+Because of this very narrow thermal tolerance, adults may exhibit philopatry where temperatures are stable and low.
+However, it has also been hypothesized that they may migrate to colder waters in autumn.
+Unfortunately, movements and migrational habits in Ascaphus have not been well documented, preventing any conclusive statements on migratory behavior or philopatry from being made with confidence.

 Adults forage primarily terrestrially along stream banks, but also occasionally feed underwater.
 A wide variety of food items is taken, including both aquatic and terrestrial larval and adult insects, other arthropods (especially spiders), and snails.
 Tadpoles consume small quantities of filamentous green algae and desmids.
 Large quantities of conifer pollen are consumed seasonally by tadpoles.

 During the day, adults seek cover under submerged substrates in the stream, or occasionally under similar surface objects close to the stream.
 Individuals have also been found in crevices in spray-drenched cliff walls near waterfalls.
 During winter, individuals are less active, especially inland, and appear to retreat beneath large logs and boulders.
 Tadpoles require cool streams with smooth-surfaced stones with a minimum diameter of 55 mm.
 Tadpoles probably spend most of their time attached to such substrates by a large oral sucker.
 The large, sucker-like mouth parts of the tadpoles are a second distinctive feature of the species, enabling survival in turbulent water unsuitable for other frogs.
 They prefer turbulent water to smooth, swiftly flowing water.